Ryan Christopherson

-Ryan Christopherson (born July 26, 1972) is a former running back in the National Football League for the Jacksonville Jaguars and Arizona Cardinals.
-He played college football at Wyoming and was drafted in the fifth round of the 1995 NFL Draft.
+Ryan Ray Christopherson (born July 26, 1972) is an American former professional football player who was a running back in the National Football League (NFL) for the Jacksonville Jaguars and Arizona Cardinals.
+He played college football for the Wyoming Cowboys and was selected in the fifth round of the 1995 NFL draft.

 College career

-Christopherson finished his Wyoming career as the school’s all-time rushing leader with 2,906 yards.
+Christopherson finished his Wyoming career as the school's all-time rushing leader with 2,906 yards.
 He also is the single-season rushing leader with 1,455 yards, which he gained as a senior in 1994.
 He was elected to the school's athletic Hall of Fame in 2006.

 Professional career

-In the 1995 NFL Draft, the Jacksonville Jaguars picked Christopherson in the fifth round as the 169th overall pick.
+In the 1995 NFL draft, the Jacksonville Jaguars picked Christopherson in the fifth round as the 169th overall pick.